 Top tips on testing in Direct Mail for increased customer engagement and higher ROI

 Many people aren’t aware of one of the most attractive features of direct mail: the ability to constantly test and refine your campaigns, ensuring your message is always evolving to maximise your reach and improve your responses.
-As direct mail experts, we have all the direct mail tools and expertise you need to successfully execute an A/B testing campaign.
+As the UK leaders in delivering Mailing Services, we have all the direct mail tools and expertise you need to successfully execute an A/B testing campaign.

 See below our guide to testing in Direct Mail –